-- The Diplomate receives at least 100 re-certification points based on the allocation detailed in appendix 2. - The specialty is practiced at a level of no less than 60% of their time, based on a normal working week of forty hours. - There has not been an interruption of practice for more than two continuous years (or equivalent) within the 5 year period (without previous dispensation by the Executive Committee). - The Diplomate has not been absent for more than 2 consecutive Annual General Meetings (without previous dispensation by the Executive Committee). - A minimum of five multiple choice questions and two practical questions are accepted by the Examination Committee over the 5 year period. - The Diplomate contributes to at lease ONE publication within the 5 year period (as listed in appendix 2)
+- The Diplomate receives at least 100 re-certification points based on the allocation detailed in Appendix 2. - The specialty is practiced at a level of no less than 60% of their time, based on a normal working week of fourty hours. - There has not been an interruption of practice for more than two continuous years (or equivalent) within the 5-year period (without previous dispensation by the Executive Committee). - The minimum requirement for AGM attendance is 2 physical meetings, or 1 in person and 2 verified online or 4 verified online during the 5-year re- certification period (unless provided previous dispensation by the Executive Committee). - The Diplomate contributes to at least one publication within the 5-year period (as listed in Appendix 2). - A minimum of five multiple choice questions and two practical questions are accepted by the Examination Committee over the 5-year period.

-In addition, Diplomates are required to ask two senior colleagues or authorities to send to the College a letter of reference certifying that the Diplomate in question has been active in practising his/her specialty for the last 5 years at the specialist level.
+In addition to aforementioned requirements, Diplomates are required to ask two senior colleagues or authorities to send to the College a letter of reference certifying that the Diplomate in question has been active in practising his/her specialty for the last 5 years at the specialist level (template see appendix 2).
+Alternatively, an individual self-declaration may be submitted in lieu of the letters of reference.

 There are no mandatory re-certification requirements for non-certified Diplomates.
-However, ECZM does permit voluntary re-certification for double Diplomates in their non-certified specialty so that they may switch their certified (and specialist) status to their other discipline, without having to pass the examination as required by 2.6 of the ECZM Bylaws.
-To voluntarily re-certify in a non-certified specialty, a Diplomate must still and achieve 100 re-certification points and must meet all the usual re-certification requirements, except they do not need to certify that they practise the specilaity for 60% of their time and do not need to provide reference letters.
+However, ECZM does permit voluntary re-certification for double Diplomates in their non-certified specialty so that they may switch their certified (and specialist) status to their other discipline To voluntarily re-certifyin a non-certified specialty, a Diplomate must still and achieve 100 re-certification points and must meet all the usual re-certification requirements, except they do not need to certify that they practise speciality for 60% of their time and do not need to provide reference letters.